nreualuhs/BLVSE-Platform/README.md

 **⚠️ I was learning along the way of developing this platform.
 I tried my best to keep it logical and organized, but I apologize if it isn't!**

+**⚠️ Also, make sure to work ONLY in the _BLVSP-app_ folder.
+There's another one called _react-app_ which is old and not up to date.
+Shouldn't affect anything at all, just don't go into it.
+Please...**

 **Run the platform with**
 ```npm run dev```
 **and stop it with CTRL+C.**